canonical/netbox/charm/docs/explanation/charm-architecture.md

 For the static assets, gunicorn is used with the help of the WhiteNoiseMiddleware.

-There is only one container for each unit of NetBox, that runs the next services managed by Pebble:
+There is only one container for each unit of NetBox, that runs the following services managed by Pebble:
 - django.
 Runs gunicorn.
 - cron.
 Cron service that runs management commands for housekeeping and syncdatasource.
 - statsd_exporter.
 To expose gunicorn metrics.

 Besides the integrations provided directly by the paas-app-charmer toolchain, the next integrations are implemented in NetBox: